Answering Your Questions

 What precautions are you taking regarding COVID?

 We take the health and safety of our attendees, authors, speakers, and staff very seriously, and all Sonoma County recommended guidelines in place during the Festival weekend will be followed.
-If still required in August 2022, these might include proof of vaccination and/or negative COVID tests, mask-wearing, temperature taking upon arrival, hand sanitizer dispensers, and any other protocols required by the state or Sonoma County.
+If required at the time of the Festival, these might include proof of vaccination and/or negative COVID tests, mask-wearing, hand sanitizer dispensers, and any other protocols required by the state or Sonoma County.

 Can I attend Students Day?

 No. Security guidelines do not allow non-students in the classrooms, auditoriums, or on the campus.

 Are there any places I can hear any of the Authors for free?

 Thanks to the generosity of Sonoma residents, Cathy and Chuck Williamson, who have underwritten Authors on the Plaza, anyone can attend it free of charge.

 What is the weather like in Sonoma Valley?